sigilante/nockup/README.md

 Nockup uses HTTPS for binary downloads (overriding HTTP in the channel manifests).
 The commands `nockup install` and  `nockup update` both check the Blake3 and SHA-1 hashes of the downloaded binaries against the reported index.

+Code building is a general-purpose computing process, like `eval`.
+You should not do it on the same machine on which you store your wallet private keys.

 ## Roadmap

 * [ ] implement CI with index for channels and versioning